Suzanna-Linn/slua/docs/beta.md

 - *found* = **llevents.off**(*name*, *handler*) : removes an event handler.
   - name : the name of the event.
   - handler : the function we want to stop handling the event.
-  - returns true if the function was removed, false otherwise.
+  - returns true if the function has been found (and removed), false otherwise.
     - If we have added the same function twice or more with llevents.on(), only the last one added will be removed.
       - But not with llevents.once() that returns a different function each time.

 - *eventsTable* = **llevents.eventNames**() : returns which events are active.
   - returns a table with all the event names that currently have functions handling them.
-    - It's useful for debugging and to remove all the events used with llevents.listeners().
+    - It's useful for debugging and to remove all the events, using it with llevents.listeners().

 - *handlersTable* = **llevents.listeners**(*name*) : returns which handlers are attached to an event.
   - name : the name of the event.